 Get back to doing the things you love!

-Headaches are a common source of pain for a large number of Americans.
-95% of women and 90% of men have had at least one in the 12 months.
-And for about 45 million of us, those headaches are chronic.
+Headaches are a common source of pain for a large number of Americans and the reason so many people seek chiropractic care in Downtown Miami.
+95% of women and 90% of men have had at least one in the 12 months, and for about 45 million of us, who don’t get chiropractic care, those headaches are chronic.

 While a wide variety of over-the-counter and prescription medications have been developed to relieve this pain, they generally do little to address the underlying cause of the problem.
 In addition, many of these compounds can have unwanted side effects, particularly if they’re used often, over a prolonged period of time or in combination with other medicines.

 A growing awareness of both the limitations and risks of pharmaceuticals has led many headache sufferers to explore alternative approaches to managing them, including chiropractic.

 Headaches occur for many reasons and can vary greatly in their intensity and duration.
 They may arise on their own (these are termed “primary headaches” and account for about 90% of all headaches) or be triggered as a result of some other health condition (described as “secondary headaches”).
 Chiropractic physicians most commonly encounter three types of headaches in their work: